JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 ![](https://cdn-images-1.medium.com/max/800/1*6Wdzb40QXmTCLYDOekL1Kg.png)

 Some of those updates are major releases.
-Running `npm update` won’t update the version of those.
+Running `npm update` won't update the version of those.
 Major releases are never updated in this way because they (by definition) introduce breaking changes, and `npm` want to save you trouble.

 To update to a new major version all the packages, install the `npm-check-updates` package globally: